google/go-licenses/README.md

 type of license.
 A library is considered to be one or more Go packages that share a license file.

-URLs will not be available if the library is not checked out as a Git repository (e.g. as is the case when Go Modules are enabled).
+URLs may not be available if the library is not checked out as a Git repository (e.g. as is the case when Go Modules are enabled).

 ## Complying with license terms